dreamybird/techblog/linux/system/alternatives.md

    Lately I read instruction where author offers create symlink instead of create an alternative.
 It looks similar but you should use standard mechanism of Linux.
    In the case I will consider example with clanclang-format.

-1. You should determine absolute path of the clang-format.
+1. You should determine absolute path of the clang-format
 ```bash
 which clang-format-3.5
 ```